Updated for Version 4.0

 Increases the damage from Xingqiu’s Skill by 50% if used during Xingqiu’s Burst.
-Can be useful for on-field DPS builds and Sacrificial Sword users, but not as relevant otherwise and should not be forced into rotations.
+It can be worth making use of this Constellation, but it is not important enough that it should be forced into the team rotation.

 Constellation 5 | Embrace of Rain